Revenue Streams

 As Huggins so eloquently declared, John Calipari is now the highest-paid mid-major coach in the country, left behind in the charred remains of Conference USA.

-"So many schools, with so many different agendas," one high-ranking conference official would say, surveying the room.
+His hypothetical is unlikely, but he is right that "it's not settled.""So many schools, with so many different agendas," one high-ranking conference official would say, surveying the room.

 What's sparing the Seton Halls and Providences in the short-term has to be the miserable state of Syracuse and Pittsburgh football, the fact Big East football can't break away with so little BCS cachet.
 Calhoun has never done well with company lines, "Hypothetically, if Notre Dame and Penn State want to come East, I think you'd see some dancing very quickly with football schools," Calhoun said.
 "If this did happen, it would be a heck of a football league with those two joining.
 And a heck of a basketball league.
 That would be a perfect storm where you would see the structure we have now would no longer be the structure.